Posted On: January 1st, 2020 Author: Renee Ciaramella

 If you’re looking to avoid the congestion of airport traffic upon arrival and departure, consider a parking option that is offsite but still close to Logan Airport.

-Daily parking rates are $28 and weekly parking rates are $168.
-If you need a long-term parking option for Logan Airport, you can save over $30 a week at Park Shuttle & Fly vs at Logan’s economy lot which offers no weekly rate.
+Daily parking rates are $29.
+If you need a long-term parking option for Logan Airport, you can save over $70 at Park Shuttle & Fly vs. at Logan’s terminal parking, which offers no weekly rate.

 The Transportation Security Administration, or TSA, staffs and operates all checkpoints at Logan.
 Massport, which operates Logan, works closely with the TSA to keep lineup times no longer than 15 minutes.
 Slowdowns and holdups, however, can occur from time to time, so you should arrive for your domestic flight at least two hours before departure, and you should give yourself at least three hours before an international flight.